Three UK: History

-In early 2020, CEO of Three UK, Dave Dyson, resigned after 9 years at the helm.
+In early 2020, CEO of Three UK, Dave Dyson, resigned after nine years at the helm.
 He was replaced by Three Ireland's CEO, Robert Finnegan, who now manages both companies.

-Three had been the main shirt sponsor of Premier League club Chelsea since the 2020–21 season.
-On 10 March 2022, Three announced they were ending their sponsorship deal with Chelsea immediately, and asked the club to remove the 3 logo from their kits.
+Three was the main shirt sponsor of Premier League club Chelsea since the 2020–21 season.
+On 10 March 2022 Three announced it was ending its sponsorship deal with Chelsea immediately, and asked the club to remove the company's logo from its kits.

+Merger with Vodafone

 Network

-In order to provide coverage parity with other networks in the UK, Three initially maintained a national roaming agreement with an established 2G network operator.
-Until 2006, O2 operated this service for Three customers.
-However, Orange was selected as the new national roaming partner from 10 May 2006.
+In order to provide coverage parity with other networks in the UK, Three maintained for a time a national roaming agreement with an established 2G network operator.
+O2 operated this service for Three customers at first, until Orange was selected as the new national roaming partner from May 2006.